4GeeksAcademy/python-pandas-tutorial/.learn/exercises/05.2-dataframe-iloc/README.md

 # `05.2` DataFrame iLoc

-The `iloc` command lets you retrieve any cell in your `data_frame`.
+The `iloc` command lets you retrieve any cell in your DataFrame.
 For example, to print the cell in the `x-axis:2` and `y-axis:4` we would have to type the following:

 ```python
 # Print only the item in the Row: 2, Col: 4